meetjey/imageRegeneratorPrestashop/README.md

 - Support watermark (native watermark module)
 - Show progress

+## How to install

+- download project archive file : [imageRegeneratorPrestashop](https://github.com/meetjey/imageRegeneratorPrestashop/archive/master.zip)
+- unzip archive
+- copy `imageregenerator` folder to your `/modules` path of your Prestashop
+- go to Prestashop admin, modules, then search Image Regenerator and install it
+- you're done with install !

 ## How it works

-Just download the imageregenerator folder and upload it to your /modules folder.
-Then install it as a classic module.
+- just click on regenerate button to start

 ## Contribute